Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Construction of

-We utilized Japanese search ads from our company involved in the online advertising business.\footnote{Careful care is taken to ensure that advertisers are not disadvantaged in the data release.} In these source data, the components of user queries, ad texts, and LPs (URLs) are allocated accordingly.
-Search ads comprise a~\textit{title} and \textit{description}, as shown in Figure~\ref{fig:example_sea}.
+We utilized Japanese search ads from our company involved in the online advertising business.\footnote{We take great care to ensure that advertisers are not disadvantaged by the release of data.} In these source data, the components of user queries, ad texts, and LPs (URLs) are allocated accordingly.
+Search ads comprise a~\textit{title} and \textit{description} as shown in Figure~\ref{fig:example_sea}.
 Description in search ads has a larger display area compared to titles.
 It is typically written in natural sentences but may also include advertising appeals.
 In contrast, titles in search ads often include unique wording specific to the advertisements.
 They may deliberately break or compress grammar to the extent acceptable to humans because their primary role is immediately capturing a user's attention.
-For instance, when promoting free consultation for a specific service, an ad-specific expression, such as~\textit{``Easy 30 seconds!
-Free consultations at xx''} may be used.
+For instance, the sentence \textit{``If you're looking to sell your brand-name merchandise, why not get a free valuation at XX right now?''} is transformed into an ad-specific expression: \textit{``Sell your brand-name goods / free valuation now''}.
 Studies in advertising psychology have reported that these seemingly ungrammatical expressions, unique to advertisements, not only do not hinder human comprehension but also capture their attention~\cite{Wang-etal:13}.
-In this study, we extracted only titles as ad texts $\bm{y}$ to create a benchmark focusing on ad-specific linguistic phenomena.
+We extracted only titles as ad texts $\bm{y}$ to create a benchmark focusing on ad-specific linguistic phenomena.

 In our dataset, we extracted~\texttt{meta description} from the HTML-associated LPs, which served as a description document (\textit{LP description}) $\bm{x}$ for each product.
 Furthermore, in line with \textbf{Design Policy 1}, we processed a screenshot of the entire LP to obtain an LP image, allowing us to leverage multi-modal information.
 Through this process, we obtained images $\bm{I}$, layout information $\bm{C}$, and text~$\{x_i^{\texttt{ocr}}\} _{i=1}^{|\bm{R}|}$ for the rectangular region set $\bm{R}$ using the OCR function of the Cloud Vision API.\footnote{\url{https://cloud.google.com/vision/docs/ocr}}